 If you always mute your phone and have it face down, you might want to enable the flash notifications, so that when you receive any notifications or incoming calls, the camera light will flash to alert you.

-- From your device’s Settings, tap Accessibility > Hearing > Flash notification.
+- From your device’s Settings, tap Accessibility > Advanced settings > Flash notification.

 16. Use 2 apps at the same time

 Multitask by using two apps at the same time with Split Screen on your phone.
 Like the older models of the Galaxy phones, long press the Recent button to create a split screen view.
 The current app will be at the upper half of the screen, and you can then open another app at the lower half of the screen.

 If you frequently do copy and paste on your phone, you might be interested to learn all the ways to open the clipboard.

 - After copying a text, long tap a text box to see the Clipboard option.